 A toy library is a place where parents, voluntary helpers and professional advisers can meet informally.

-Problems are shared,
+Problems are shared, ideas exchanged and

 many friendships made.